-Your financial statements are publicly available in an abbreviated form (less information is reported if your company qualifies as a micro-entity, although this is set to change).
+Your financial statements are publicly available in an abbreviated form (less information is reported if your company qualifies as a micro-entity.

-It is much easier for your family. relatives and others to become involved in the running of the business as they can be made directors without you losing any control.
+It is much easier for your family, relatives and others to become involved in the running of the business as they can be made directors without you losing any control.